tobydawson1/CV/README.md

 #### Brunswick House(London) (May '19 to Dec '19)

 - Supervisor Role
-- Responsible for leading service and maintaining the level of quality expected
+- Dealt with cashing up, leading the service, opening and locking the building, general day to day management

 #### N.14(Switzerland) (Dec '18 to May '19)